Albert Rudé

-Albert Rudé Rull (born 18 September 1987) is a Spanish professional football manager who is currently in charge of Danish 1st Division club Kolding IF.
+Albert Rudé Rull (born 18 September 1987) is a Spanish professional football manager who was most recently in charge of Danish 1st Division club Kolding IF.

 Coaching career

 Born in Ripoll, Girona, Catalonia, Rudé began his career training amateur football clubs in his native region, as well as being a university professor at the University of Vic - Central University of Catalonia.
 In December 2015, he joined Mexican side CF Pachuca as an assistant manager to Diego Alonso, and would spend the next three years working alongside him.

 After leaving Pachuca, Rudé stayed in Mexico and was named manager of the under-17 team of Querétaro FC on 18 July 2018.
 He left the club after a year, and reunited with Alonso at CF Monterrey, again as his assistant.

 On 13 January 2020, Rudé was once again named as Alonso's assistant, this time at Major League Soccer side Inter Miami CF for their inaugural campaign.
 On 7 January 2021, after Alonso left the club by mutual consent, he also departed the club.

 On 30 September 2021, Rudé took his first outright job as a manager, as he was named the head coach of Costa Rican side LD Alajuelense.
 On 11 July 2022, after nearly ten months in charge, he was sacked following a 1–1 draw against CS Cartaginés four days earlier.

 On 19 January 2023, Rudé returned to his home country and took over Primera Federación side CD Castellón, signing a contract until 2024; he replaced Rubén Torrecilla, who was sacked over a month before.

 On 29 December 2023, Rudé was announced as the new manager of Polish second division side Wisła Kraków, who at the time had nine Spaniards on their roster.
 On 2 May 2024, he won the first title in his managerial career after leading Wisła to a 2–1 victory over Pogoń Szczecin in the 2023–24 Polish Cup final.
 He failed in gaining promotion to the Ekstraklasa, as Wisła ended the 2023–24 I liga season in 10th place.
 On 31 May 2024, Rudé left Wisła by mutual consent.

 On 6 January 2025, Rudé became the new manager of Danish 1st Division club Kolding IF.
+He left by mutual consent on 24 March 2026.